StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/SHOW DELETE.md

 ## Description

-This statement is used to show the history of successful delete tasks
+This statement is used to show the history of successful delete tasks of duplicate table in current database.

 ## Syntax